citusdata/citus_docs/develop/reference_sql.rst

   select topn_add(topn_add('{}', 'a'), 'a');
   -- => {"a": 2}

-It also provides aggregations to scan multiple values.
+The extension also provides aggregations to scan multiple values:

 .. code-block:: postgres